josuigoa/hl-extension/README.md

 };
 ```

 * HLExt.getGreeting(): Get the name from C struct.
-To call this method it's necessary to call HLExt.requestResult first.
 * HLExt.getAge(): Get the age from C struct.
-To call this method it's necessary to call HLExt.requestResult first.
-* **WIP** HLExt.getHaxeObject(name:String, birthYear:Int, currentYear:Int): returns a Haxe object instead of a pointer to C side.
+* static HLExt.getHaxeObject(name:String, birthYear:Int, currentYear:Int): returns a Haxe object instead of a pointer to C side.

 ## Compiling HDLL file